akiroz/as-magnet-extract/README.md

 $ ./as_magnet_extract 64265316  ## provide an AS search ID
 ```

-See provided `search.edn` for example config or get your own search ID from AS Forums.
+See provided `search.yml` for example config or get your own search ID from AS Forums.

 e.g.
 ```